atan2l/ra-hal/README.md

 # `ra4m1`

-This repository contains crates that implement a variety of Hardware Abstraction Layer (HAL) traits to support the Renesas RA4M1 microcontrollers.
+This repository contains Rust crates that implement a variety of Hardware Abstraction Layer (HAL) traits to support the [Renesas RA4M1](https://www.renesas.com/en/products/ra4m1) microcontrollers.
-These traits implement both asynchronous and blocking interfaces that enable compatibility with software like [Embassy](https://embassy.dev).
+These traits provide both asynchronous and blocking interfaces that enable compatibility with software like [Embassy](https://embassy.dev).

 ## Requirements